MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-add-guest-user.md

 ---
 author: davepinch
-description: Learn how to add a guest user (partner, vendor, supplier, or consultant) in Dynamics 365 Guides ms.author: davepinch ms.date: 08/09/2022 ms.topic: article
+description: Learn how to add invite a guest user to operate a guide in Microsoft Dynamics 365 Guides ms.author: davepinch ms.date: 08/09/2022 ms.topic: article
-title: Add a guest user in Dynamics 365 Guides ms.reviewer: v-bholmes
+title: Invite a guest user to operate a guide Dynamics 365 Guides ms.reviewer: v-bholmes
 ---

-# Add a guest user in Dynamics 365 Guides
+# Invite a guest user to operate a guide in Dynamics 365 Guides

 Anyone who is not part of a Microsoft Dynamics 365 Guides organization, but has an Azure Active Directory account, can be added as a guest user by a global admin.
-The user can then access Dynamics 365 Guides content in that organization as an operator.
-A "guest" is defined as someone who doesn't have a school or work account with the organization.
+The user can then access Dynamics 365 Guides content in that organization **as an operator.** A "guest" is defined as someone who doesn't have a school or work account with the organization.
 For example, a guest could be a partner, vendor, supplier, or consultant.

 > [!NOTE]
 > Anyone with a consumer email account (for example, an Outlook.com or Gmail.com account) can be a guest user in Azure Active Directory, but users with these types of email accounts are not supported as guest users in Dynamics 365 Guides.

-To add a user as a guest, you [invite them as a guest to Microsoft Teams, or create a guest account for them in Azure Active Directory](https://docs.microsoft.com/microsoft-365/admin/add-users/about-guest-users?view=o365-worldwide).
+To add a guest user, you [invite them as a guest to Microsoft Teams, or create a guest account for them in Azure Active Directory](https://docs.microsoft.com/microsoft-365/admin/add-users/about-guest-users?view=o365-worldwide).
 Guest users are covered by the same compliance and auditing protection as other Microsoft 365 users.
 Guest access is subject to Azure Active Directory and Microsoft 365 service limits.

+## Limitations

-The guest experience has limitations by design.
+- The guest experience has limitations by design.
 For a full list of what a guest can and can't do in Teams, see [Guest calling experience in Teams](https://docs.microsoft.com/microsoftteams/guest-experience).

-> [!IMPORTANT]
+- The Dynamics 365 Guides PC app does not support guest access.
+Guests can operate guides; they can't edit them.

-> A Microsoft Teams admin can [configure Teams to block guest users](https://docs.microsoft.com/microsoftteams/set-up-guests), but Dynamics 365 Guides ignores that configuration and allows guest users to make calls from HoloLens.
+- A Microsoft Teams admin can [configure Teams to block guest users](https://docs.microsoft.com/microsoftteams/set-up-guests), but Dynamics 365 Guides ignores that configuration and allows guest users to make calls from HoloLens.

 ## Guest user management